Oscar Arpi

 Textile historian, teacher.

 Agnes Geijer was born in October 1898 in an academic home in Uppsala.
-She later became an art teacher and textile history at the School of Home Economics from 1921 to 1927 and assistant professor at the Swedish National Museum of History and the National Museum.
-She was also the most leading researcher in Nordic textile history of her time.
+She later became a teacher of art and textile history at the School of Home Economics from 1921 to 1927 and an assistant professor at the National History Museum and the National Museum.
+She was also the leading researcher of her time in Nordic textile history.

-She was the leader of Pieta's preservation Department in 1930 – 1949 and head of the Swedish National Heritage Board textile department.
+She was head of Pieta's conservation department from 1930 to 1949 and head of the Swedish National Heritage Board's textile department.

-In 1938 Geijer received her doctorate with a dissertation on ancient textiles from the excavations at Björkö (Birka) and made a groundbreaking contribution to textile research.
-The textiles found at Birka were of different materials and produced differently, sometimes with unknown techniques.
-Geijer's work with the findings at Birka showed that Viking-age costumes could be reconstructed and that their origin could be determined.
+In 1938, Geijer defended his thesis on ancient textiles from the excavations at Björkö (Birka) and made a pioneering contribution to textile research.
+The textiles found at Birka were made of different materials and produced differently, sometimes using unknown techniques.
+Geijer's work with the Birka finds showed that Viking Age costumes could be reconstructed and that their origin could be determined.

-To strengthen the Nordic textile research, she set up the foundation Agnes Geijer's Fund for Nordic Textile Research and the foundation has been active since 1988.
+To strengthen Nordic textile research, she established the Agnes Geijer Foundation for Nordic Textile Research, which has been active since 1988.

-Agnes Geijer (to the right). at a preserved Polish banner from the 1600 of the Swedish State Trophy collection.
-Photo: Statens Trofésamling 1959.
+Agnes Geijer on the right at a preserved Polish flag from the 17th century belonging to the Swedish National Trophy Collection.
+Photo: The Swedish National Trophy Collection 1959.

 Burial site: 0129-2152